SciLifeLab/umi-transfer/README.md

 The UMIs are given as a fastq file and will be transferred, explaining the name umi-transfer, to the header of the first two fastq files.
+## Background
+Common demultiplexing softwares return a separate fastq file, usually named `R2`, containing UMIs.
+However, common analysis tools does not allow for this and instead requires the UMI to be contained within the header of the two reads in the pair.
+This tools performs this transform in an efficient manner and can also conveniently rename the oddly named read-`3` to read-`2` which is probably more widely recognized.

 ## Installation